Engineering strain Solution

 What is Engineering strain?

-Engineering strain is defined as the ratio of change in length and the original length before application of load/force and is represented as 𝜀 = (li-l0)/l0 or Engineering strain = (Instantaneous length-Initial Length)/Initial Length.
-The instantaneous length is the length after application of load & Initial Length before the application of load.
+Engineering strain is defined as the ratio of change in length and the original length before application of load/force and is represented as 𝜀 = (li-L0)/L0 or Engineering strain = (Instantaneous length-Original Length)/Original Length.
+The instantaneous length is the length after application of load & The Original Length refers to the material refers to its initial size or dimension before any external forces are applied.

 How to calculate Engineering strain?

-Engineering strain is defined as the ratio of change in length and the original length before application of load/force is calculated using Engineering strain = (Instantaneous length-Initial Length)/Initial Length.
-To calculate Engineering strain, you need Instantaneous length (li) & Initial Length (l0).
-With our tool, you need to enter the respective value for Instantaneous length & Initial Length and hit the calculate button.
+Engineering strain is defined as the ratio of change in length and the original length before application of load/force is calculated using Engineering strain = (Instantaneous length-Original Length)/Original Length.
+To calculate Engineering strain, you need Instantaneous length (li) & Original Length (L0).
+With our tool, you need to enter the respective value for Instantaneous length & Original Length and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know